mrinal000/covid19_india_data/README.md

 covid19_code/
 >Data wrangling: Codes to reproduce the files\
-Analysis: All files related to analysis of the data (Commited)
+Analysis: All files related to analysis of the data.

 # Frequently asked questions
 Are you official?